Cat Not Peeing? Or Not Pooping? Emergency Signs Every Owner Must Know

 5.2) What to avoid (common mistakes)

-• Do not give human medications (many are toxic to cats).
+• Do not give human medications.

 6) Cat not pooping: constipation plan you can follow